Neural Parametric Fokker-Planck Equations: Parametric Fokker--Planck equation

-The following theorem is closely related to Theorem \ref{theorem_submfld} and useful for our future discussions. \begin{theorem}[Wasserstein gradient as solution to a least squares problem] For a fixed $\theta\in\Theta$, $\boldsymbol{\Psi}\subset\mathbb{R}^m$ as defined in Theorem \ref{thm_about_computing_metric_of_Theta}, then
+The following theorem is an important new statement closely related to Theorem. \ref{theorem_submfld}. \begin{theorem}[Wasserstein gradient as solution to a least squares problem] For a fixed $\theta\in\Theta$, $\boldsymbol{\Psi}\subset\mathbb{R}^m$ as defined in Theorem \ref{thm_about_computing_metric_of_Theta}, then

 \end{theorem} \begin{proof} Direct computation shows that minimizing the function in \eqref{important_lemma} is equivalent to minimizing:

 For each entry in the second term, we have: